 As a design build project, the building design, which will be similar to the museum's three existing hangars, will be refined during construction.

-(05) When will construction begin, and when will the building be open to the public?Construction is to begin in mid-July 2014 and the building is expected to be completed in late summer 2015.
+(04) When did construction begin, and when will the building be open to the public?Construction began by the Columbus office of Turner Construction Co. on July 22, 2014, and the building is expected to be completed in late summer 2015.
 The museum will begin populating the building that fall until all exhibits are completed.
-A public opening is anticipated in 2016.
+A public opening is anticipated in spring 2016.

-(07) The museum has mentioned other options.
-What are these options?Additional options include theatrical lighting, cafe and west tow road.
-The opportunity to implement any of these options will be determined by the amount of funds available.
-The Air Force Museum Foundation will continue the Expanding the Legacy capital campaign for the fourth building to meet its $46 million goal in order to fund these options as well as other educational requirements including STEM Learning Nodes and WiFi.
+(08) The museum has mentioned other options.
+What are these options?Additional options include the west tow path and theatrical lighting.
+Other fourth building requirements include a Titan 4B stand, west tow path extension and educational requirements to include STEM Learning Nodes and WiFi.
+The opportunity to implement any of these requirements will be determined by the amount of funds available.
+The Air Force Museum Foundation will continue the Expanding the Legacy capital campaign for the fourth building to meet its $46 million goal.

-(08) The museum claims the new building will be LEED 3.0 Silver certified.
-What does that mean?The Leadership in Energy and Environmental Design (LEED) is an initiative of the U.S. Green Building Council (USGBC) which focuses on encouraging a more sustainable approach to the way buildings are designed, constructed and operated.
+(10) The museum claims the new building will be LEED 3.0 Silver certified.
+What does that mean?The Leadership in Energy and Environmental Design (LEED) is an initiative of the U.S. Green Building Council or USGBC which focuses on encouraging a more sustainable approach to the way buildings are designed, constructed and operated.